arielsalminen/vue-design-system/docs/tokens.md

 **Tokens** are the visual design atoms of the design system.
-Specifically, they are named entities that store visual design attributes.
-SalesForce’s system has [a great example](https://www.lightningdesignsystem.com/design-tokens/). *(Everything you see here is user editable, to change or remove this text, see `/docs/tokens.md`)*
+Specifically, they are named entities that store visual design attributes. _(Everything you see here is user editable, to change or remove this text, see `/docs/tokens.md`)_